gladsonvm/GetUnreadMail/README.md

 GetUnreadMail
 =============

-Python script to Fetch unread emails \n
+H2 Python script to Fetch unread emails

-This is a simple python script to check and fetch unread email. \n Currently search for INBOX folder and check for unread messages using the 'UNSEEN' flag.\n Libraries used: imaplib,email\n
+This is a simple python script to check and fetch unread email.
+Currently search for INBOX folder and check for unread messages using the 'UNSEEN' flag.
+Libraries used: imaplib,email.